-On the 18th September 2013, the UK Roads Board issued an updated regulations (this is known as Appendix H, Winter Service Practical Guidance) to the Well Maintained Highways (Code of Practice for Highway Maintenance Management).
+On the 18th September 2013, the UK Roads Board issued an updated Appendix H (Winter Service Practical Guidance) to the Well Maintained Highways (Code of Practice for Highway Maintenance Management).

 Appendix H suggests that highway authorities and other winter service providers review their policies against the context of Appendix H.